andreywc/94870-portfolio/final_project_part2_andrey_chang.md

 1. New title to sound less aggressive.
 2. Include information about why the dogs are euthanized.
 3. I was trying to simplify the story by only writing "Reasons", but because there are other information other than adopting in the storyboard, this further lead to a confusion.
 The plan is to change the order to see if it will be cleared.
-4. The original sketch of the states will be added back, with a combination of the data of animals to be adopted and the euthansia rate, to tell why am I using the numbers of Texas.
+4. The original sketch of the states will be added back, with a combination of the data of animals to be adopted and the euthansia rate, to tell why am I using the numbers of California.
 5. Add subtitle to the content warning.

 #### New Version of Storyboard before in-class critique